ultrasilvafine/CW_DawnofUEO/README.md

 <h3>Submitting Bug Reports, Suggestions, and Requests</h3>
 <hr/>
 <ul>
-	<li>Everyone is welcome to use the Github Issues System to submit issues, bug reports, and suggestions.</li>
+	<li>Everyone is welcome to use the <a href="https://github.com/ultrasilvafine/CW_DawnofUEO/issues">Github Issues System</a> to submit issues, bug reports, and suggestions.</li>
-    <li>You can also inform me on Discord regarding any issues, bugg or suggestion that you would like to share with the developer.</li>
+    <li>You can also inform me on <a href="https://discord.gg/byn5GrV">Discord</a> regarding any issues, bugg or suggestion that you would like to share with the developer.</li>
-    <li>The developer is open to anyone who would like to have their radical sub design intergrated into this mod, if it looks ok (^̮^)</li>
-    <li>The developer is also open to anyone who would like to improve this mod in terms of graphic and design because I realize that I'm not that good in this field, but there is no harm in trying, right? (^̮^)</li>
     <li>Keep an eye on issues you've submitted, so you can respond to developer requests if needed.
 Issues that require further input but do not receive it within 7 days will be closed.</li>
 </ul>
 <hr/>